The Daily Cardinal: Strife and shutdown: 1988–1995

-The Cardinal reborn: 1995-
+The Cardinal reborn: 1995–present

 The Cardinal returned to campus later that year with a cover depicting a cardinal rising from ashes like a phoenix.
 For several months in 1997, the Cardinal was again shut down by competition from The Onion satire newspaper drawing away its advertisers.

 In 2000, the Cardinal broke the story that university officials had digitally inserted a black student's face into a photograph of white Badger football fans.
-The image had been used on the cover of Wisconsin's 2001-02 undergraduate application.
+The image had been used on the cover of Wisconsin's 2001–02 undergraduate application.
 The story received the 2001 Diversity Story of the Year award for student journalism, awarded by the Associated Collegiate Press and the Los Angeles Times.

 In 2012, the Cardinal celebrated the 120th anniversary of its first publication with an alumni gathering featuring presentations by former Cardinal staffers who had gone on to win Pulitzer prizes and Emmy awards, a gala banquet at the nearby Orpheum Theater and a tribute to Anthony Shadid, who had died earlier in the year.

 In November 2015, the Cardinal announced it would begin a new publication schedule by publishing two print issues per week while also moving to a new online platform, effective with the start of the spring semester.
-The new publishing schedule, following a similar cut in print publishing by the Herald the previous year, left the UW-Madison campus without a daily newspaper print edition for the first time in decades.
+The new publishing schedule, following a similar cut in print publishing by the Herald the previous year, left the UW–Madison campus without a daily newspaper print edition for the first time in decades.